nickw409/TimeSculptor/deliverables/Report_7.md

 **Gabriel:**

-- Contributed to Deliverable 3 but still working on it.
+- Contributed to presentation and practice.
+- Continued to try to learn Javascript, React, and Node.

 **Izaac:**